Find the Best Roof Inspectors for Your Business

 The exterior examination is the most visible part of the process.
 Inspectors will look for:

 - Shingle Condition: For Malden's common asphalt shingle roofs, this includes checking for granule loss (which exposes the mat to UV damage), cracking, curling at the edges, and any missing shingles.
-They will also note dark streaks or moss growth, which are common in the region's humid climate and can degrade roofing materials over time1 2.
+They will also note dark streaks or moss growth, which are common in the region's humid climate and can degrade roofing materials over time 1.

 - Flashing Integrity: This involves a close look at the metal strips around roof penetrations like chimneys, vents, skylights, and in the valleys where two roof planes meet.
 Compromised flashing is a leading cause of leaks.